stealjs/steal-tools/doc/types/export-output.md

 }
 ```

 This will build "foo" and "bar" together in the global format.
-If "foo" or "bar" depend on "zed", "zed"
+If "foo", or "bar" depend on "zed", "zed"
 will also be included.

 ## eachModule